Firmsconsulting

 If you have some experience in presenting your work to an audience, then the preparation steps described above can be shortened in frequency and depth to reflect what you feel is necessary to adequately prepare.
 However, if you do not feel confident about your presentation skills then it is better to go through all these steps to ensure you are really well prepared.

 Presenting your work to an audience can become one of your favorite activities as you gain more experience.
-It is exciting; it allows you an opportunity to show your competence, intelligence and reliability.
+It is exciting.
+It allows you an opportunity to show your competence, intelligence and reliability.
 Presenting your work is an opportunity to shine, it is not punishment.
 You need to embrace it and make the most of it.
 The ideas above are very helpful and, if followed, will greatly help you in improving your confidence and effectiveness when engaging an audience.